-Bis-Man Transit Accountable Executive Deidre Hughes The Executive Director serves as Bis-Man Transit's Accountable Executive with the following authorities, accountabilities and responsibilities under this plan: Delute Hughes Controls and directs human and capital resources needed to develop and maintain the PTASP and SMS Ensures that the Bis-Man Transit SMS is effectively implemented.
+Bis-Man Transit The Evecutive Director converse Ris Man Transit's Assource his The Executive Director serves as Bis-Man Transit's Accountable Accountable Executive Executive with the following authorities, accountabilities, and Deidre Hughes responsibilities under this plan: Controls and directs human and capital resources needed to develop and maintain the PTASP and SMS Ensures that the Bis-Man Transit SMS is effectively implemented.
 Ensures action is taken to address substandard performance in SMS.
 Assumes ultimate responsibility for carrying out Bis-Man Transit's PTASP and SMS.
 Maintains responsibility for carrying out the agency's Transit Asset Management Plan.
-Designates an adequately trained Chief Safety Officer who is a direct report, typically a member of the operations contracted team Develops the PTSAP and SMS policies and procedures Ensures polices are consistent with safety objectives Agency Leadership and Management Agency Leadership and Management also have authorities and responsibilities for day-to-day SMS implementation and Operation of the SMS under this plan.
+Designates an adequately trained Chief Safety Officer who is a direct report, typically a member of the operations contracted team Develops the PTSAP and SMS policies and procedures Ensures policies are consistent with safety objectives Chief Safety Officer (CSO) or SMS Executive The Accountable Executive designates the CSO.
+The CSO may have the following authorities, accountabilities, and responsibilities under the plan: Develops SMS policies and procedures.
+Ensures and oversees day-to-day implementation and operation of SMS.
+Manages ESRP.
+Chairs the Safety Committee and Coordinates the activities of the committee; Establishes and maintains a Safety Risk Register and Safety Event Log to monitor and analyze trends in hazards, occurrences, incidents, and accidents; and Maintains and distributes minutes of committee meetings.
+Advises the Accountable Executive on SMS progress and status.
+Identifies substandard performance in SMS and develops action plans for approval by the Accountable Executive.
+Ensures policies are consistent with safety objectives.

+Provides Safety Risk Management (SRM) expertise and support for other personnel who conduct and oversee Safety Assurance activities.
+Agency Leadership and Management Agency Leadership and Management also have authorities and responsibilities for day-to-day SMS implementation and Operation of the SMS under this plan.
 Agency Leadership and Management Include: General Manager (Contracted) Maintenance Manager (Contracted) Customer Service Manager (Contracted) Safety Committee Coordinator (Contracted) Leadership and Management personnel have the following authorities, accountabilities and responsibilities: Participate as members of the Safety Committee.
 Complete training on SMS and PTASP elements.
 Oversee day-to-day operations of the SMS in their departments.
 Modify polices in their departments consistent with implementation of the SMS, as necessary.
-Provide subject matter expertise to support

-implementation of SMS as requested by the Accountable Executive or the Chief Safety Officer, including SRM activities, investigation of safety events, development of safety risk mitigation, and monitoring of mitigation effectiveness.

-Key Staff and Activities Bis-Man Transit use the Safety Committee, as well as monthly Driver's Meeting and weekly Team meeting to support its SMS and safety programs:

-Safety Committee: Any safety hazard reported will be jointly evaluated by the Safety Committee and the Chief Safety Officer during the Safety Committee Meeting.
-The Safety Committee is made up of the following members:

-Safety Committee Coordinator (Permanent)

-Customer Service Manager (Permanent)

-Road Supervisor - Either Mode (Six-month term)

-Paratransit Operator (Six-month term)

-Fixed Route Operator (Six-month term)

-Maintenance Designee (Six-month term)
+Provide subject matter expertise to support implementation of SMS as requested by the Accountable Executive or the Chief Safety Officer, including SRM activities, investigation of safety events, development of safety risk mitigation, and monitoring of mitigation effectiveness.
+Key Staff and Activities Bis-Man Transit use the Safety Committee, as well as monthly Driver's Meeting and weekly Team meeting to support its SMS and safety programs: Safety Committee: Any safety hazard reported will be jointly evaluated by the Safety Committee and the Chief Safety Officer during the Safety Committee Meeting.
+The Safety Committee is made up of the following members: Safety Committee Coordinator (Permanent) Customer Service Manager (Permanent) Road Supervisor - Either Mode (Six-month term) Paratransit Operator (Six-month term) Fixed Route Operator (Six-month term) Maintenance Designee (Six-month term)